 Blooms and bees thriving thanks to Eltopia, Thales, and wireless IoT connectivity

 According to renowned entomologist Marla Spivak, the Thales-powered Eltopia MiteNot may be the most innovative, effective method for turning the bee crisis around.

 The elegant solution is currently being tested at the University of Minnesota Bee Lab and in almond crops in California, where early results are incredibly encouraging.

-The IoT solution is leveraging 3G technologies today (HSPA+ and five-band UMTS) while ensuring a reliable path to 4G in the future without expensive redesigns.
+The IoT solution is leveraging 3G technologies today (HSPA+ and five-band UMTS) while ensuring a reliable path to 4G LTE in the future without expensive redesigns.

 More inspiring IoT examples